justinvanwinkle/Norm/Readme.md

     return cursor.run_query(s)
 ```

-Calling methods on a query object does not change the object.
+Calling methods on a query object does not change the object, it returns a new query object.

 In other words, query objects are immutable.
 This means it is always safe to create a base query and add clauses without modifying it.

 ```python